JaimeVal24/RTA_Ridership_Analysis/README.md

 * **🟢 Green Lines (< 400m):** High accessibility (approx. 5 min walk).
 * **🔴 Red Lines (> 800m):** Poor accessibility (approx. 10+ min walk).

+Pink lines signify Euclidean distance from all APNs to the nearest available bus stop.

 ### Conclusion
 The Time Series model predicts **no significant growth**, and the Spatial Analysis suggests that **physical accessibility barriers** may be a limiting factor.
 Without infrastructure changes to solve the First-Mile/Last-Mile gap, ridership recovery may effectively hit a ceiling.